TBYD-SAC/MaxOne-Wiki/HASHES.md

-# ✅ HASHES – Valid Structural Versions
+# ✅ HASHES.md – Valid Structural Versions

-This file lists the cryptographic hash identifiers for all valid system versions under the TBYD Structural License.
+This file lists the cryptographic hash identifiers for all valid system versions under the TBYD Structural License v2.2.

 Only the exact, published versions listed below are licensed for operational use.

+---

+## 🔐 Structural Hashes – Integrity and Verifiability

 | System Name       | Version | SHA-256 Hash                                                       | IPFS CID (Preview)                         |
 |-------------------|---------|---------------------------------------------------------------------|--------------------------------------------|